Do people go through life on a predetermined path, like a straight line?

 I was worried something serious was wrong with my eye, but was eager to find out what it was.
 What I felt was a double edged sword, so to speak.
 No matter what kind of diagnosis it was, at least it would be explained.

 If by some miracle, maybe whatever was wrong could be fixed.

 A young woman came to the waiting room and called out, "Mister Stark?"

 My parents got up with me, but the woman said they didn't need to come for the eye exam and dilation part of the appointment.

 "It's nice to meet you, Mister Stark.
 I'm Karen," she said and extended her hand to me.
 I shook it.
 "I'll be doing your initial exams and taking photos of your eye today."

 She led me down the hallway to the first door on the right.
 The fluorescent lighting, the cold temperature and white walls reminded me of a hospital room.
 I wanted to comment on it, but Karen started her routine.
 It sounded like she read from a script while she prepared the eye exam.

 "Are you experiencing any pain in either eye?"

 She handed me something that looked like a masquerade mask.
 One side was solid while the opposite had an eyehole.
 Right above the eyehole was a circular piece that had five rounds of pinholes.
 I held it up to my face with the eyehole over my right eye.

-She flicked a switch in the back of the room and the lights in the room turned off as the eye exam box lit up.
+She flicked a switch in the back of the room and the lights turned off as the eye exam box lit up.